haleemur/sql-style-guide/README.md

 Comma omission is one of the most common errors seen during interactive querying.
 The *comma-at-start* style makes it easy to spot missing commas, because all the commas are aligned and the space makes it stick out.

-This is tricky, so read carefully.
 If one needs to add a new field to `GOOD`, it causes a 1 line diff, But a 2 line diff to `BAD`.
 The extra diff is due to the `,` at the end of `book.checkin_at`.
 The same applies if we remove the last field `book.checkin_at` from the list.
+This is also useful during interactive querying.
+Most queries are built iteratively as expressions are added, each time an expression is added / removed the programmer only needs to modify 1 line.

 ### Clause dependent indentation